Human Papillomavirus, HPV

 Think of screening for HPV in much the same way you'd screen for cholesterol or other health risk factors: you want to determine what your risks are for having or developing the disease.
 For women with minor abnormalities on their Pap test, doctors use the HPV test to determine if they have a high-risk HPV infection and need further workup such as a colposcopy.
 Those who are not infected with high-risk strains of HPV need only regular Pap tests.

 For women 30 and older, the advantage of being screened with the HPV test in conjunction with their Pap test is that those women who are negative on both tests have a very low risk for persistent HPV infection or cervical cancer and probably don't need to be screened again for five years.
-In addition, two new high-risk HPV tests, called Cervista HPV HR and Cervista 16/18, have been approved by the FDA to respectively screen for and differentiate between the HPV types most strongly associated with cervical cancer—HPV 16 and HPV 18.
-Ask your doctor about using these tests along with the liquid-based Pap test.
+In addition, four high-risk HPV tests have been approved by the FDA to screen for the HPV types most strongly associated with cervical cancer—HPV 16 and HPV 18.
+Ask your doctor about using one of these tests along with the Pap test.

 Most sexually transmitted infections, including HPV, can be spread via oral sex.
 To protect yourself, make sure your partner uses a condom if you're performing oral sex; if he's performing oral sex on you, or if you're having oral sex with a woman, use a dental dam, a flat piece of latex used during dental procedures, available in some medical supply stores.
 They provide a barrier between the mouth and the vagina or anus during oral sex.
 Household plastic wrap or a split and flattened, unlubricated condom can also be used.
 Also, don't brush or floss your teeth right before having oral sex.
 Either may tear the lining of your mouth, increasing your exposure to viruses.